Egg Freezing at Ovation: Slow the Biological Clock

 When a female is born, she has between 5 million and 7 million eggs — the supply she will have for the rest of her lifetime.
 As women age, their egg supply dwindles, and after age 35, the quantity, quality and viability of the eggs decreases even more rapidly.
 Today, many women are choosing to postpone childbirth because of educational pursuits, job obligations or health reasons.
 Egg freezing provides women with an option to potentially preserve their ability to conceive for a later date.

 Why Choose Egg Freezing?

-A woman may want to discuss egg freezing with the physicians at Ovation Fertility for several reasons, including:
+A woman may want to discuss egg freezing with an Ovation partner physician for several reasons, including:

 Women should know a few things about egg freezing.
-For one, experts recommend that women freeze their eggs as soon as possible – preferably before age 38.
-In addition, keep in mind that they do not need sperm from a partner or a donor at the time they choose to freeze their eggs because the eggs are frozen unfertilized.
+For one, experts recommend that women freeze their eggs as early as possible – preferably before age 38.
+No sperm is needed from a partner or a donor at the time a woman chooses to freeze her eggs, because the eggs are frozen unfertilized.
 The eggs will be fertilized when they are thawed, at the time the woman chooses, which allows her to make the decision of who her sperm donor will be at a later date.

 Egg Freezing Process

 Egg freezing is a multi-step process that involves: